nguyendinhphongdx/aws-study/content/2-FirewallinVPC/2.1-SecurityGroup/_index.md

 pre : " <b> 2.1 </b> "
 ---

-#### Security Group
+## Security Group

-Some basic features of Security group:
+### Basic Features of Security Group

-* Only Allow rules can be added, Deny rules cannot be added.
+- **Allow Rules Only:** Only Allow rules can be added; Deny rules cannot be added.
-* Separate rules for outgoing or incoming traffic can be specified.
+- **Separate Rules for Traffic:** Separate rules can be specified for outgoing and incoming traffic.
-* A newly created Security group has no Inbound rules available.
-  Therefore, at the beginning Instance will not allow any traffic to enter, requiring us to add an Inbound rule to allow access.
+- **Initial Inbound Rules:** A newly created Security group starts with no Inbound rules.
+Initially, the instance won't allow any traffic in, requiring the addition of an Inbound rule to enable access.
-* By default, the Security group has an Outbound rule that allows all traffic to go out of the Instance.
-This rule can be edited (deleted) and added with specific Outbound rules, specifying which traffic originating from the Instance is allowed to go out.
-If the SG does not have an Outbound rule, then no traffic is allowed to leave the Instance.
+- **Default Outbound Rule:** By default, the Security group includes an Outbound rule that permits all traffic to leave the instance.
+This rule can be modified or replaced with specific Outbound rules to control outgoing traffic originating from the instance.
+If there's no Outbound rule, no traffic is allowed to exit the instance.
-* Security groups is a Stateful service - meaning that if traffic going into the Instance is allowed, then the traffic can also go out of the Instance, and vice versa, regardless of the Outbound rule.
+- **Stateful Service:** Security groups are stateful services, meaning that if incoming traffic is allowed, outgoing traffic is automatically permitted, and vice versa, regardless of the Outbound rule.
-* Instances can only communicate with each other if and only if they are associated with a Security group that allows connections, or a Security group to which the Instance is associated contains a Rule that allows traffic (except for the default Security group. with default rules that allow all traffic to be accessed).
+- **Instance Communication:** Instances can communicate only if they are associated with a Security group that permits connections, or if a Security group associated with the instance contains a rule allowing traffic.
+The default Security group has default rules allowing all traffic.
-* Security groups are associated with network interfaces.
-After the Instance has been initialized, you can still change the Security group assigned to the Instance, which also changes the security group assigned to the corresponding primary network interface.
+- **Association with Network Interfaces:** Security groups are associated with network interfaces.
+After initialization, you can change the Security group assigned to an instance, which will also update the Security group for the corresponding primary network interface.

-#### Security group Rule
+## Security Group Rule

-Rule is generated to grant access to traffic entering or leaving the Instance.
-This access can be applied to a specific CIDR or to a Security group located in the same VPC or located in another VPC but with a peering connection already initiated.
+A Security group rule is created to grant access to traffic entering or leaving an instance.
+This access can apply to a specific CIDR or to a Security group in the same VPC, or even to a Security group in another VPC connected by peering.

-Basic components of Security group rule:
+### Components of Security Group Rule

-* (Inbound rules only) includes the origin (source) of the traffic and the destination port or port range.
-The source can be another security group, an IPv4 or IPv6 CIDR range, or simply an IPv4 or IPv6 address.
+- **Inbound Rules:** These include the source of the traffic and the destination port or port range.
+The source can be another security group, an IPv4 or IPv6 CIDR range, or an IPv4/IPv6 address.
-* (Outbound rules only) includes the destination of the traffic and the destination port or destination port range.
-The destination can be another security group, an IPv4 or IPv6 CIDR range, or simply an IPv4 or IPv6 address, or a service that begins with a prefix (e.g. igw_xxx) in the prefix ID list (a service is identified by the prefix ID - the name and ID of the service available in the region).
+- **Outbound Rules:** These include the destination of the traffic and the destination port or port range.
+The destination can be another security group, an IPv4 or IPv6 CIDR range, an IPv4/IPv6 address, or a service identified by a prefix (e.g. igw_xxx) in the prefix ID list (where services are identified by the prefix ID - the name and ID of the available service in the region).
-* Every protocol has some standard protocol.
-Example: SSH is 22,..
+- **Standard Protocols:** Each protocol has a standard protocol number associated with it.
+For instance, SSH is associated with port number 22.